toeverything/blocksuite/packages/docs/guide/overview.md

 # BlockSuite Overview

 BlockSuite is a toolkit for building diverse collaborative editors and applications.
-It implements a series of collaborative editing infrastructures and editors independently.
+It implements a series of collaborative editing infrastructures, UI components and editors independently.

+You can consider BlockSuite as a [UI component library for building various editors](../components/overview), merely accompanied by a minimized vanilla framework as the runtime for the editors.
 With BlockSuite, you can:

 - Reuse multiple first-party BlockSuite editors right out of the box:
   - [**`DocEditor`**](../components/doc-editor): A comprehensive block-based document editor, offering extensive customization and flexibility.
   - [**`EdgelessEditor`**](../components/edgeless-editor): A graphicis editor featuring canvas-based graphics rendering, but also shares the same rich-text capabilities with the `DocEditor`.
+- Customize, extend and enhance editor functionalities with a rich set of [components](../components/overview).
+All BlockSuite components (including editors) are native web components, making them framework-agnostic and easy to interop with popular frameworks.
 - Or, build new editors from scratch based on the underlying vallina framework.

 > 🚧 BlockSuite is currently in its early stage, with components and extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!